Programming Field

 >>[Append redirection] Appends the output of the command to the specified file.

-• Special characters / Device file name etc.
+• Special characters/symbols, device file name etc.

 @Suppresses echo-back of commands in batch files.